jlemein/izzy-renderer/README.md

 The Wera3D renderer is a flexible lightweight renderer for Linux.
 The renderer is a rasterized renderer using OpenGL.
 The renderer can render arbitrary scene files, using the following instructions:

+The following examples are delivered as part of the renderer:
+* Normalmapping example
+* Parallax mapping example

+The renderer is able to render a scene with materials.

+`wera3d --scene=hello.fbx --materials=material.json`

 ### Build

 Requirements: